ShadowOfNight/Rock-Raiders-Reloaded/README.md

 	- drip4.wav - mixed by paperpanzer.
 	- drip5.wav - mixed by paperpanzer.
 	- drip6.wav - mixed by paperpanzer.
-	- iambloop - edited by papaerpanzer
+	- iambloop - edited by papaerpanzer.
-	- iceamb4.wav - created by paperpanzer
+	- iceamb4.wav - created by paperpanzer.
-	- iceamb5.wav - created by paperpanzer
+	- iceamb5.wav - created by paperpanzer.
-	- lowamb3.wav - created by paperpanzer
+	- lowamb3.wav - created by paperpanzer.
-	- lowamb4.wav - created by paperpanzer
+	- lowamb4.wav - created by paperpanzer.
-	- lowamb5.wav - created by paperpanzer
+	- lowamb5.wav - created by paperpanzer.
-	- lowamb6.wav - created by paperpanzer
+	- lowamb6.wav - created by paperpanzer.
 	- Quake.wav - edited from Avalanche Sound by nps.gov (pd) from soundbible.com.

 - Buildings
+	- elec1.wav - modified by Axel.
+	- elec2.wav - modified by Axel.
+	- elec3.wav - modified by Axel.
+	- elec4.wav - modified by Axel.
-	- elec1, elec2, elec3, elec4, and elec5.wav - modified by Axel.
+	- elec5.wav - modified by Axel.
 	- explode1.wav - created by Yourself.
 	- explode2.wav - created by Yourself.
 	- powerhum.wav - modified by Axel.